maxx1128/eleventy-personal-site/contact/index.md

 ---
 layout: layouts/page.liquid
-title: About Me
+title: Contact Me
-tagline: The story of my life, give or take a few years
+tagline: How to get in contact with me
 ---

-Contact info here!
+<a href="https://forms.gle/5t65UjwHEQdKxAj8A" target="_blank" rel="noopener">Contact info here!</a>